 The German program will supply to participants a detailed information booklet outlining the various aspects of the program, instruction, travel, sight-seeing opportunities, and helpful hints for the stay abroad.
 Brochures with detailed information about the program are available in the German Department or upon request.

-The program fees include airfare (reimbursed up to $1300.00).
+The program fees include airfare (reimbursed up to $1,400.00).
 Those who are currently on financial aid may be eligible for special financial support as determined by the Financial Aid Office.
-The German Program will also apply for small student aid grants, which are available from the Max Kade foundation.
 Students pay Colorado College tuition for one semester.
 Fees do not include incidental personal expenditures, which can be expected to be slightly higher than during a semester on campus.
 Note that room and board costs are lower than on campus at CC; therefore, the program abroad should not result in substantially higher costs to the student.

 The site of the German program is Lüneburg, one of the oldest and most picturesque cities in Northern Germany.
 The city can look back to a thousand-year-old history.
 It reached prominence in the Middle Ages as a result of the lucrative salt trade and the Hanseatic League which joined it with other important commercial cities.
 The center of Lüneburg, dominated by magnificent homes dating back several hundreds of years, still attests to the city's earlier prominence.
 World War II left the area rather unscathed.
 Today the splendor of the past is evident everywhere in this historical town.